On special Riemann xi function formulae of Hardy involving the digamma function: Abstract

 \section{Abstract}

-We consider some properties of integrals considered by Hardy and Koshliakov, and which have also been further extended recently by Dixit.
-We establish a new general integral formula from some observations about the digamma function.
+We consider some properties of integrals considered by Hardy and Koshliakov, that have have connections to the digamma function.
+We establish a new general integral formula that provides a connection to the polygamma function.
 We also obtain lower and upper bounds for Hardy's integral through properties of the digamma function.

 \keywords{\it Keywords: \rm Fourier Integrals; Riemann xi function; Digamma function.}

 \subjclass{ \it 2010 Mathematics Subject Classification 11M06, 33C15.}